vincentarelbundock/modelsummary/README.md

 Here are a few benefits of `modelsummary` over some [alternative packages](https://github.com/vincentarelbundock/modelsummary#alternative-summary-table-packages-for-r):

 * Customizability
     - Tables are endlessly customizable, thanks to the power of the [`gt` package](https://gt.rstudio.com) and [`kableExtra`](https://haozhu233.github.io/kableExtra/).
-In this README, you will find tables with colored cells, weird text, spanning column labels, row groups, titles and subtitles, global footnotes, cell-specific footnotes, significance stars, etc. This README will explore many of the available options, but it only scratches the surface of possibilities.
+In this README, you will find tables with colored cells, weird text, spanning column labels, row groups, titles, global footnotes, cell-specific footnotes, significance stars, etc. This README will explore many of the available options, but it only scratches the surface of possibilities.
 * Flexibility
     - Tables can be saved to HTML, LaTeX, Text/Markdown, RTF (Word-Compatible), JPG, or PNG formats.
 * Integration